turingschool/mod-0-project-be/section2/reflection.md

 ```

 4. Why might you want to use an if-statement?
 To decide whether a certain statement or block of statements is executed or not.
+To make a decision.

 5. What is the Ruby syntax for an if statement?
 ```